 The Workforce Diversity Policy provides a framework for the department to achieve:

 The Workforce Diversity Policy applies to all staff employed by the department, contractors and people applying for employment.

 Programs funded by the department will operate in line with this policy.

-The policy mandates the development and implementation of strategic directions of the Workforce Diversity Plan 2012-2017and the Aboriginal Human Resources Development Plan 2012-2017.
-These plans underpin key priorities of the Strategic Human Resources Plan 2012-2017 such as we will ensure a workplace that is high performing, fair, safe and accountable.
+The policy mandates the development and implementation of strategic directions of the Workforce Diversity Plan (PDF 1635.02 KB) and the Aboriginal Human Resources Development Plan (PDF 3716.72 KB).
+These plans underpin key priorities of the Strategic Human Resources Plan (PDF 1751.77 KB) such as we will ensure a workplace that is high performing, fair, safe and accountable.
 The diversity of our leaders and staff will enhance their capacity to engage with and respond to NSW communities.

 The policy has been developed in the context of Part 9A of the NSW Anti-Discrimination Act 1977 and is consistent with key legislation including: